 Students may withdraw from a course after the census date and until the 75% point of the course.
-The last dates to withdraw from courses are published in the catalog for full-semester, 1st 8-weeks, and 2nd 8-weeks courses.
-Students should go to the Academic Support Office (A125) to initiate a withdraw.
-Withdraw forms must be signed by the student, advisor, a Financial Aid representative (if you are a financial aid or VA aid recipient), and instructor prior to submission to the Office of the Registrar.
-Official withdraws will be issued the grade of “W”, which will appear on your transcript but not factor into your GPA calculation.
+The last dates to withdraw from courses are published in the catalog and are available on the college’s website, Student Resources, Schedules, Critical Dates for “Census, Drop, and Withdraw”.
+Students should meet with their Faculty Advisor or Success Coach to withdraw from classes.
+If receiving Financial Aid, the student should also meet with a Financial Aid Counselor to assess the impact of withdrawing on funds previously received and continued financial aid eligibility.
+Official withdraws will be issued a grade of “W”, which will appear on your transcript but not factor into your GPA calculation.

 Withdraws After the Withdraw Deadline

 Students may not withdraw after the course withdraw deadline except under extreme circumstance (medical leave, called to active duty military status, etc.).
 For extreme circumstances, acceptable documentation must be provided to the Office of Records and Enrollment Management and the withdraw must be approved by the Vice President for Student Affairs.